 Where the design community meets.

-Product Designer at Google Joined over 7 years ago
+Product Designer at Google Joined almost 8 years ago

 Looking good.
 I second the feedback regarding the left panel and UI-ception.
 I would also group all of the work together.
 The separation and change in pattern (some have thumbnails, others don't) seems arbitrary right now.

 Additionally, I'd consider focusing the titles of your case studies on the experience and outcome that you created (at a high level), rather than the brand name.
 Unless you worked with a very recognizable brand, the name of the company or product is going to be fairly meaningless.

 So "Avocarrot Exchange Platform" could become "An enterprise advertising platform for mobile app developers" or something to that effect.

 They're making the products feel big and distinct.
 I found it very visually interesting, all in a time where Apple's product pages seem to have fallen off a bit in quality (repetitive and predictable elements, super long copy, etc.)

 The copy is really tied to the visuals too.
 "The perfect gift for those always on the move." has people climbing up an Apple Watch.
 "The blockbuster gift of the year." has people sitting on an Apple TV and looking at a huge screen like they're at the movies.

 It's a nice way to integrate the holiday season without it being overbearing.

 I like how you animated "grow" in your headline.
 Not just aesthetically appealing, but it also visually communicates your message.